Jean Guitton

 Jean Guitton (August 18, 1901 – March 21, 1999) was a French Catholic philosopher and theologian.
+Le Monde called him "the last of the great Catholic philosophers."

 Biography

-Born in Saint-Étienne, Loire in August 1901, he studied at the Lycée du Parc in Lyon and was accepted at the École Normale Supérieure in Paris in 1920.
-His principal religious and intellectual influence was from a blind priest, Francois Pouget.
-He finished his philosophical studies in the early 1920s and later became a professor in many French universities.
+Born in Saint-Étienne, Loire in August 1901, he was the son of Auguste Guitton, a prosperous passementerie industrialist, and Gabrielle Bertrand, both devout Catholics.
+He studied at the Lycée du Parc in Lyon and was accepted at the École Normale Supérieure in Paris in 1920.
+His principal religious and intellectual influence was from a blind priest, François Pouget.
+He finished his philosophical studies in the early 1920s and taught in a number of secondary schools.
+Guitton was a disciple of philosopher Henri Bergson.

 During World War II, he was made a war prisoner by the Nazis.
+Guitton held university professorships in Montpellier and then Dijon.

+On 3 September 1948, at Nice, Guitton married Marie-Louise Honorine Bonnet (Puget-Théniers, Alpes-Maritimes, 22.03.1901 - Nice, 18.01.1974).

 In the year 1954, he earned a literary award from the Académie française.
 From 1955 to 1968 he continued his works as a professor of philosophy at the Sorbonne.
 He became a member of the Académie française in 1961.

 Invited as an observer to the ecumenical council of Vatican II, the first lay person to be granted this honor, he would become a close friend of Pope Paul VI.

 He died in Paris at 97 in 1999.
 During his life, he was also awarded the Great Cross of the National Order of Merit, Commander of the Légion d'Honneur and of the Arts and Letters Medal.

 In most of his works Jean Guitton writes about and discusses the agnostic confrontation between human faith and human logic.
 He wrote around fifty books.

+Amongst others, Guitton influenced the Marxist philosopher Louis Althusser, who became a Catholic in his youth.